-Floors including sub-floors Repair category 1 Notes Areas of loose/ uneven flooring were noted.
+Floors including sub-floors Repair category 1 Notes Areas of loose/uneven flooring were noted.
 No significant defects noted within the limitations of the inspection.

 Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen fittings are generally in adequate condition for their age and type.
+The kitchen units are of a modern type and appeared in adequate condition for their age and purpose, however showing signs of wear and tear.

 Chimney breasts and fireplaces

 Repair category 1

-Notes All original fireplaces have been removed/ blocked and we assume adequately vented.
+Notes All original fireplaces have been removed/blocked and we assume adequately vented.